QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

+The DIS structure function is simply related to the inclusive cross-section.
+Plugging the dressed CGC propagator into \Eq{eq:Wmunu}, one can show, to this order of accuracy, that it can be expressed as~\cite{McLerran:1998nk}

-This expression for the structure function has the nice interpretation of the convolution of the probability of the virtual photon to split into a quark-antiquark pair (which can be computed in QED) with the ``dipole" scattering cross-section of the quark-antiquark pair to scatter off the nucleus (that must be computed in QCD).
+Equation \eq{eq:dipole} can be simply interpreted to be the convolution of the probability of the virtual photon to split into a quark-antiquark pair (which can be computed in QED~\cite{Bjorken:1970ah}) with the ``dipole" scattering cross-section of the quark-antiquark pair to scatter off the nucleus.
+For the impact parameter $b_\perp = (x_\perp+y_\perp)/2$, the cross-section is given by